Vikaspogu/garage-opener/README.md

 # Overview

-A Node.js, MQTT based garage door opener.
+A Node.js, Rest and MQTT based garage door opener.
 This project is compatible with Home Assistant's "MQTT Cover" platform.
-It responds to HASS's open and close commands and reports door status to keep HASS's GUI in sync with the door state

-This project is deployed as a container in kubernetes
+It responds to HASS's open and close commands and reports door status to keep HASS's GUI in sync with the door state.
+This project is deployed as a container in kubernetes cluster.

 [NodeJS setup with GPIO interface](https://vikaspogu.dev/posts/pi-garage-k3s/)

 ## Configuring Home Assistant

 ### MQTT Cover: Complete configuration

-_Note: If you want to guard against your GarHAge configuration breaking if a Home Assistant update changes one of its defaults, the complete configuration below can be added._

 ```
 cover: